George Robinson, 1st Marquess of Ripon: Other appointments

 Lord Ripon was President of the Royal Geographical Society during 1859–1860, and Trustee of the National Gallery.
 Lord Ripon also held many positions in public life in Yorkshire.
 In 1860, he was appointed honorary Colonel of the 1st Volunteer Battalion of the Prince of Wales' Own (West Yorkshire) Regiment, and was later awarded the Volunteer Decoration (VD); in 1863, he was High Steward of the borough of Hull, and from 1873 to 1906 he was Lord Lieutenant of the North Riding of Yorkshire.
 He was a deputy lieutenant and JP for the counties of Lincolnshire and the West Riding of Yorkshire, JP for the Liberty of Ripon, and served as Mayor of Ripon in 1895–1896.

 Lord Ripon was a Freemason, who served as Provincial Grand Master of the West Riding and Deputy Grand Master of the United Grand Lodge of England from 1861 to 1869, and ultimately as Grand Master from 1870 until his conversion to Catholicism in 1874.
-His conversion to Catholicism was met by astonishment in the political world, and accusations of disloyalty.
+His conversion to Catholicism was met by astonishment in the political world and accusations of disloyalty.

 Following his conversion he was generous in supporting Catholic educational and charitable works.
 He was president of the Society of St Vincent de Paul from 1899 until his death and a great supporter of St. Joseph's Catholic Missionary Society and St Wilfrid's Church in Ripon.

-He was also Chancellor of the University of Leeds from 1904 until his death in 1909.
+Lord Ripon was Chancellor of the University of Leeds from its creation in 1904 until his death in 1909.

-Life
+Marriage and children

+Lord Ripon married his cousin Henrietta Anne Theodosia Vyner, daughter of Henry Vyner and his wife Lady Mary Gertrude Robinson, daughter of Thomas Robinson, 2nd Earl de Grey, on 8 April 1851.
+They had one son and one daughter: